Best View Of Istanbul

 Camlica Hill View (Landscape)

 It is possible to capture much more colorful images if the tulip planting period is followed in April on Çamlica hill, where fresh air prevails.
 It is possible to come across a few wedding photographers almost every weekend, it is an ideal place for the newlyweds to take pictures.
 It is a common thing that Arab tourists always want to go to Chamlyja Hill.
 (The pandemic is also overflowing on days without curfew.
 What attracts Arabs are the wedding photoshoots they meet on the hill.
 They named the hill Tel Arais, which means wedding hill in Arabic.
-Historical trees, colorful flowers, tulips, with a cool breeze, Chamliga hill is a paradise. corner (coronavirus probably won't come there).
+With historical trees, colorful flowers, and tulips, with a cool breeze, Chamliga hill is a paradise. corner (coronavirus probably won't come there).
 It attracts many local and foreign visitors with its magnificent Bosphorus view and who come to watch the city.
 This hill is also one of the best observation places in Istanbul where migratory birds can be seen.
-Bird watchers from all over the world, especially in September and October They come here in the spring months or to watch the birds.
+Bird watchers from all over the world, especially in September and October come here in the spring months to watch the birds.
 You can watch the Bosphorus, Princes Islands, Golden Horn, and Istanbul European Side view from Çamlıca hill.